IGCSE English Literature (Edexcel)

 A richly enjoyable course in English Literature that will help you prepare for the exam while introducing you to some great authors, poets and dramatists.

 The IGCSE English Literature course is written in the same friendly and approachable style as my other courses.
 It builds on the skills taught in the English Language course and for this reason, many students like to study the two courses together, although it isn’t a necessity.
+An IGCSE in English Literature isn’t necessary for college or university entrance (unlike English Language), however it is an enjoyable course and can enhance love of reading while providing a GCSE level qualification.

 What books do we study in the course?